About the Festival

 Our festival is designed as a driving tour for the visitor as there is no one "site" that you go to for your visit.
 This is because the farmers in our valley raise tulips as an agricultural crop and the 100s of acres of blooming flowers are scattered throughout the Skagit Valley.
 In addition to the flowers, festival visitors enjoy taking in one of the many events and activities that happen only during April.
 These too are scattered throughout the Skagit Valley.

 As the festival continues on its journey – now for 30 years – we welcome people from across the United States and from around the world.
 The beauty of the flowers truly transcends differences, bringing cultures, ages and diverse lifestyles together to marvel at nature's creation.
-In 2012 we were proud to greet visitors from all 49 states (somehow Mississippi did not get recorded) and from 53 foreign countries.
+In 2013 we were proud to greet visitors from all 50 states and from 82 foreign countries.

 We hope you enjoy our Facebook page (www.facebook.com/SkagitValleyTulipFestival)and add your own favorite photos there.
 We also publish an electronic newsletter -- sign up under the Newsletter/Brochure tab to get the latest festival news.
 We continue to refine our brochure to give our fans the printed information they need to fully enjoy their trip to Skagit Valley.